 Something better is now required under the New Covenant.
 Being internal in source means it must come from the spirit or heart, through the Holy Spirit.
 God is Spirit.
 He requires worship through the Spirit, the Holy Spirit.
 It must be in Spirit and in Truth.
 He also requires worship, whether on special occasions as honour and praise to Him or whether as a way of spiritual life before Him, to be according to Truth.

 That Truth is the truth and Word of Christ of the Gospel.
 It must be according to that which is set out in this Word of Truth.
 This means a following of all that is written in the Gospels and in the Epistles as well as in the book of Acts, commencing with Acts 1 & 2.
 Those chapters form the base and foundation for the three lines of the gospel of Grace – Truth, Word and Power.
 These things are all important Christian issues.
 The Christian is said to be Christ’s one.

 From Ephesians 3:20, again Paul is overwhelmed with the revelation of the Spirit, an experience that is not new to him, but that is revitalised within him.
-He does not say a mere “Praise the Lord” or “Hallelujah”.
+He does not say a mere “Praise the Lord” or “Praise the Lord”.
 By the Spirit He exclaims from the depths of his spirit the Spirit inspired knowledge that God, Father, Son and Holy Spirit, can do something in and for us the church of Jesus Christ and for us personally.